3D permutations and triangle solitaire: Definitions and setting

 \subsubsection{Filling}

-When confronted to a TEP subshift, one natural question to ask is ``given a set of cells $P$ whose contents are known, what other values can be deduced ?''.
+When confronted with a TEP subshift, one natural question to ask is ``given a set of cells $P$ whose contents are known, what other values can be deduced?''.
 The following definition aims at formalizing this notion.

 \begin{defin} Let $P\subset \Z^2$ be a set of cells.
-Performing a \emph{filling step} of $P$ consists in choosing a position $(x,y)$ such that $|P \cap \{(x,y), (x+1,y), (x,y+1)\}| = 2$ and adding the missing point to $P$.
-This process is confluent and converges to a limit set, denoted $\filling(P)$, called the \emph{filling} of $P$. \end{defin}
+Performing a \emph{filling step} of $P$ consists in choosing a position $(x,y)$ such that $|P \cap \{(x,y), (x+1,y), (x,y+1)\}| = 2$ and adding the missing point to $P$ (see Figure~\ref{fig:filling} for an example).
+This process is confluent and converges to a limit set, denoted $\filling(P)$, called the \emph{filling} of $P$ \cite{SaSc23}.
+We say that $P$ \emph{fills} if its filling is $\varphi(P) = T_{|P|}$. \end{defin}

 Intuitively, if we know the values of a tiling on $P$, then a filling step consists in using the tiling rules to deduce the value of a new cell and adding it to the known set.
 The filling of $P$ is then the set of values which can always be deduced from $P$.